masonlink17-work/note-taking-software/README.md

 - **React Three Fiber** - React renderer for Three.js
 - **Three.js** - 3D graphics library
 - **@react-three/drei** - Useful helpers for React Three Fiber
+- **Zustand** - State management
 - **Vite** - Build tool and dev server

 ## Next Steps

 See `TECHNICAL_ANALYSIS.md` for the complete roadmap.
-The next phase will focus on implementing the object system (chests, castles, houses) that can be placed and interacted with on the map.
+The next phase (Phase 3) will focus on implementing the note-taking system that links notes to map objects.

 ## License